Last Updated on March, 2023 by Edison

 80. A leech has 32 brains.

-81. The fastest shark in the world is “Shortfin Mako” it can reach swimming speed up to 70 km/h.
+81. The fastest shark in the world is “Shortfin Mako” it can reach a swimming speed of 70 km/h.

 82. Sharks have been in the ocean for about 400 million years and survived five mass extinctions.

 83. Since the early 18th century, St. Bernard’s dogs were kept by monks in Switzerland to save people trapped in the snow.

 For about 200 years, these heroic dogs have saved more than 2000 lives.